laguna humantay trek

 Where is Laguna Humantay Trek Located?

-The closest town located in comparison to Laguna Humantay is Soraypampa and this is where you’ll start your trek.
+The closest town located in comparison to this lake is Soraypampa and this is where you’ll start your trek.
 The overall length of the hike is very short from this point.
-The main thing contributing to it being difficult is the altitude you are hiking.
-Below I will give you the details of the cheapest way to arrive at Soryapampa.
+The main thing contributing to its difficulty is the altitude you are hiking at.
+Below, I will give you the details of the cheapest way to arrive in Soryapampa.

 How to Get to Laguna Humantay Independently

 The cheapest way is to take a collectivo from Cusco and then a cab to the trailhead.
-This will cut the price in half of a tour company.
-The added benefit of you going solo is that you’ll be able to start this hike a little bit later in the morning.
+This will cut the price in half compared to a tour company.
+The added benefit of going solo is that you’ll be able to start this hike a little bit later in the morning.

 • Cusco to Mollepata one-way by Collectivo = 20 Soles (each)